openharmony/docs/en/application-dev/security/accesstoken-guidelines.md

 ## Requesting User Authorization

-The permissions for accessing user privacy information or using system abilities (for example, accessing Location or Calendar information or using the camera to take photos or record videos) request user authorization.
-Before an application that requires a **user_grant** permission is called, a verification is performed to check whether the user has granted the permission to the application.
+User authorization is required when an application needs to access user privacy information (such as Location or Calendar information) or using system abilities (such as the camera ability to take photos or record videos).
+In this case, the application requires a **user_grant** permission.
+Before the application accesses the data or using the system ability, a verification is performed to check whether the user has granted the permission to the application.
 If the user has not granted the permission, a dialog box will be displayed to request user authorization.
 The following figure shows an example.

-**Figure 1** Requesting authorization from a user
+**Figure 1** Requesting user authorization
 ![](figures/permission-read_calendar.png)

 > **NOTE**
 >
 > Each time before an API protected by a **user_grant** permission is called, **requestPermissionsFromUser()** will be called to request user authorization.
 After the permission is granted, the user may revoke the authorization in **Settings**.
-Therefore, the previously granted authorization status cannot be persistent.
+Therefore, the previous authorization status cannot be persistent.

 ### Stage Model

 Example: Apply for the permission for an application to access the Calendar.

-1. Declare the **ohos.permission.READ_CALENDAR** permission in the configuration file.<br>For details, see [Declaring Permissions in the Configuration File](#declaring-permissions-in-the-configuration-file).
+1. Declare the **ohos.permission.READ_CALENDAR** permission in the configuration file.
+For details, see [Declaring Permissions in the Configuration File](#declaring-permissions-in-the-configuration-file).

 2. Check whether the user has granted the permission.

    Use [checkAccessToken()](../reference/apis/js-apis-abilityAccessCtrl.md#checkaccesstoken9) to check whether the user has granted the permission.
 If yes, the application can access the Calendar.
-Otherwise, request authorization from the user.
+Otherwise, user authorization is required.

    ```ts
    import bundleManager from '@ohos.bundle.bundleManager';